Submissions: January 1 - April 17 biennially (even years)

 Submitters must not be affiliated with Hub City Press or Hub City Writers Project as a staff member or volunteer or as previously published Hub City author.
 Close friends, relatives, students or former students of the final judge are not eligible.

-Manuscripts should be 48-120 pages, double spaced, 12 point, Times New Roman or similar typeface.
+Manuscripts should be 48-120 pages, 12 point Times New Roman or similar typeface.

 Simultaneous submissions of the same manuscript to other publishers or contests are acceptable but please notify us by email (email@example.com) if your manuscript has been accepted elsewhere.

 While translations and manuscripts in languages other than English are not acceptable, manuscripts that occasionally use words from other languages are acceptable and welcome.